Recognizing a relatively hyperbolic group by its Dehn fillings: Dehn fillings

 Let $X$ be a $\delta_c$-hyperbolic space for $G$, as in Definition \ref{def;RHG}, and for $R>0$, let $\calh_R$ be an invariant family of $R$-separated horoballs as in Lemma \ref{lem_eqv_horo}, and $\dot X_R$ the corresponding cone-off as in Proposition \ref{prop_coneoff} above.
 The \emph{Dehn filled space} of $\dot X_R$ by a Dehn kernel $K$ is the space $\bar X_R = \dot X_R/K$.

 \end{defi}

 The Dehn filled space $\bar X_R$ actually depends on $R$ and $K$.
-The context will always make clear which is $K$, so we do not usually specify it in the notation.
+From the context, it will always be clear what $K$ is, so we do not usually specify it in the notation.

-\begin{theo}[Dehn filling, {\cite[Prop.
-7.7, Cor 7.8]{DGO_HE}}] There exists a universal constant $\delta_1$ such that the following holds.
-Let $(G,\{[P_1],\dots,[P_k]\})$ be a relatively hyperbolic group, $X$ a $\delta_c$-hyperbolic space for $G$, $p \in X$ a base point, and for each $R>0$, $\calh_R$ a family of horoballs, and $\dot X_R$ the corresponding cone-off as in Proposition \ref{prop_coneoff} above.
+\begin{theo}[Dehn filling, {\cite[Proposition 7.7, Corollary 7.8]{DGO_HE}}] There exists a universal constant $\delta_1$ such that the following holds.
+Let $(G,\{[P_1],\dots,[P_k]\})$ be a relatively hyperbolic group, $X$ a $\delta_c$-hyperbolic space for $G$ as in Definition \ref{def;RHG}, $p \in X$ a base point, and for each $R>0$, $\calh_R$ a family of horoballs, and $\dot X_R$ the corresponding cone-off as in Proposition \ref{prop_coneoff} above.

 Then for each $R>0$, there exists a finite subset $S_R\subset G\setminus\{1\}$ such that the following holds.

 For each $j\in\{1,\dots k\}$, consider $N_j\normal P_j$ a normal subgroup of $P_j$ avoiding $S_R$, and denote by $K=\ngrp{N_1,\dots,N_k}\normal G$ the associated Dehn kernel.
 Then \begin{enumerate*} \item the Dehn filled space $\bar X_R=\dot{X}_R/K$ is $\delta_1$-hyperbolic, the Dehn filled group $G/K$ acts discretely co-compactly by isometries on $\bar X_R$; under the additional assumption that $N_j$ has finite index in $P_j$, then $\bar X_R$ is proper, and $G/K$ acts properly discontinuously on $\bar X_R$, and in particular, $G/K$ is a hyperbolic group; \item $K\cap P_j = N_j$ for all $j$, \item if $x\in X$ and $r>0$ are such that $B_X(x,r)\subset X$ is disjoint from $\calh_R$, then \begin{enumerate*} \item the quotient map $\pi_K:\dot{X}_{R}\to \bar{X}_R$ restricts to an isometry $B_{\dot X_R}(x,r/2)\ra B_{\bar X}(\pi_K(x),r/2)$ \item for all $g\in K\setminus 1$, $g B(x,r)\cap B(x,r)=\es$. \end{enumerate*} \end{enumerate*} \end{theo}